grz0zrg/fsynth/documentation/mk/docs/settings.md

 - Control the range of frequencies

-Osc. fadeout

-- WebAudio fadeout time (like a global "release" parameter in other synths, WebAudio oscillators only)

 Polyphony

 - Maximum polyphony

 Note lifetime

-- The lifetime of a note in **ms**, this is usefull to handle MIDI keys note-off & release sections part of envelopes
+- The lifetime of a note in **ms**, this is useful to handle MIDI keys note-off & release sections part of envelopes

+FPS / Slices data rate

+- The rate at which the audio server accept slices data
+    - note : this only relate to the audio server rate; generally the client slices capture data at the display refresh rate which is generally 60 Hz, this has an impact on the synthesizer events resolution.
+As such it is possible to run the client without VSync or with a higher display rate monitor and change the audio server rate to increase the events resolution.

 Show globalTime